grafana/grafana/docs/sources/datasources/loki/configure-loki-data-source.md

 ### Queries

-- **Maximum lines** - Toggle on to set the maximum number of log lines returned by Loki.
+- **Maximum lines** - Sets the maximum number of log lines returned by Loki.
 Increase the limit to have a bigger results set for ad-hoc analysis.
 Decrease the limit if your browser is sluggish when displaying log results.
 The default is `1000`.

 <!-- {{% admonition type="note" %}}
 To troubleshoot configuration and other issues, check the log file located at `/var/log/grafana/grafana.log` on Unix systems, or in `<grafana_install_dir>/data/log` on other platforms and manual installations.